-Change rules are validation rules that leverage metadata derived from an object's fundamental properties, in conjunction with predefined or custom-coded logic conditions.
-Objects failing to comply with these rules are managed according to the specified change policy.
-This topic outlines the process for creating a change rule.
+Change rules are validation rules that use metadata derived from an object's fundamental properties, combined with predefined or custom-coded logic conditions.
+Objects that fail these rules are managed according to the associated change policy.

-Super administrators, system administrators, and change policy owners are authorized to edit and delete change rules.
+Super administrators, system administrators, and change policy owners can edit and delete change rules.

 Procedure